Mysore Yoga Traditions

 Immersion

 Eight days inside the living tradition that shaped Śrī Kṛṣṇamācārya's yoga.
-Practicing before dawn in a thousand year old temple village, with Sri M. A. Alwar and Andrew Eppler.
+Practicing before dawn in a thousand-year-old temple village, with Dr. M. A. Alwar and Andrew Eppler.

 Learn more